SupriseforJieun/Suprise/README.md

-I built this website to suprise you, I thought it would be cool.
+I built this website as a suprise for you, I thought it would be cool.
-Hopefully you enjoy ;)
+Hopefully you enjoy ;) and Happy New Year!!!